muxinc/mux-stats-sdk-theoplayer-android/README.md

 ```

 ### Add the SDK as a Dependency in your application
-Add one the following lines to the `dependencies` block in your app module's `build.gradle`, depending on which THEOPlayer library you are using:
+Add one the following lines to the `dependencies` block in your app module's `build.gradle`, depending on which THEOPlayer library you are using.
+The current version can be found in our [Integration Guide](https://docs.mux.com/docs/theoplayer-integration-guide)

 ```groovy
 // Use this line for the minApi 16 version of Theoplayer